mozilla/pontoon/docs/dev/first-contribution.rst

 --------------------

-*Before contributing to an open source project, it is important to make sure that you have the right skill set to make impactful contributions.*
+*Before contributing to an open source project, it is important to make sure that the project uses technologies that you know and want to learn.*

 Pontoon is a web application, with both back-end and front-end code.
 The two languages we use are **Python** (back-end) and **JavaScript**